-Recombinant human Activin Receptor IB is a chimeric protein expressed in mouse NSO myeloma cells.
-A DNA sequence encoding the extracellular domain of the human activin receptor IB protein, is fused to the carboxy-terminal Fc region of human IgG1 via a polypeptide linker.
-Recombinant human activin receptor IB/Fc chimera is a disulfide-linked homodimeric protein with Leu 32 at the amino-terminus.
-This protein contains 338 amino acid residues with a calculated molecular mass of approximately 37.5 kDa.
-Due to glycosylation, this monomer migrates as a 45 kDa to 50 kDa protein in SDS-PAGE under reducing conditions.
-Human, mouse, and bovine type IB activin receptors share greater than 98 % homology.
+Recombinant human Activin Receptor IA is a chimeric protein expressed in mouse NSO myeloma cells.
+A DNA sequence encoding the extracellular domain of the human activin receptor IA protein1, is fused to the carboxy-terminal Fc region of human IgG1 via a polypeptide linker.
+Recombinant human activin receptor IA/Fc chimera, generated after removal of the 22 residue signal peptide, is a disulfide-linked dimeric protein.
+Each monomer has 345 amino acid residues with a calculated molecular mass of approximately 39 kDa.
+Due to glycosylation, monomeric activin receptor IA/Fc migrates as a 40 kDa to 45 kDa protein in SDS-PAGE under reducing conditions.
+This product also contains an alternatively processed protein (25 % of the total protein) that contains a 119 amino acid residue deletion from the amino-terminus of recombinant human activin receptor IA.
+Human, mouse, and bovine type IA activin receptors share greater than 98 % homology.

-Activin is secreted by Sertoli cells in the testis and grandulosa cells in the ovary.
+Activin is secreted by Sertoli2 cells in the testis and grandulosa cells in the ovary.
 In early studies, this peptide was thought to be an inhibin and not recognized as a unique compound.
-3,4 Activins and inhibins are members of the TGF-β superfamily due to amino acid homology with respect to the conservation of 7 of the 9 cysteine residues common to all TGF-B forms.
-4 Activins are homodimers or heterodimers of the various β subunit isoforms, while inhibins are heterodimers of a unique $\alpha$ subunit and one of the various $\beta$ subunits.
-Five $\beta$ subunits have been cloned (mammalian $\beta_A$ $\beta_B$ $\beta_C$ $\beta_F$ and Xenopus $\beta_D$ ).
-The activin/inhibin nomenclature reflects the subunit composition of the proteins: activin A ( $\beta_A$ - $\beta_A$ ), activin B $(\beta_B-\beta_B)$ , activin AB $(\beta_B-\beta_A)$ , inhibin A $(\alpha-\beta_A)$ , and inhibin B ( $\alpha$ - $\beta_B$ ).
+3,4 Activins and inhibins are members of the TGF-β superfamily due to amino acid homology with respect to the conservation of 7 of the 9 cysteine residues common to all TGF-β forms.4 Activins are homodimers or heterodimers of the various β subunit isoforms, while inhibins are heterodimers of a unique α subunit and one of the various β subunits.5 Five β subunits have been cloned (mammalian β{A_1} , β{B_2} , β{C_3} , β{E_4} and Xenopus β{D_2}).
+The activin/inhibin nomenclature reflects the subunit composition of the proteins: activin A (β_A - β_A), activin B $(\beta_B-\beta_B)$, activin AB $(\beta_B-\beta_A)$, inhibin A $(\alpha-\beta_A)$, and inhibin B (α - β B).

-Activins have a wide range of biological activities including mesoderm induction , neural cell differentiation, bone remodeling, hematopoiesis, and reproductive physiology.
-Activins are involved in growth and differentiation of several tissues from different species.
-This protein also plays a key role in the production and regulation of hormones such as FSH, LH, GnRH, and ACTH.
-Activin influences erythropoiesis and the potentiation of erythroid colony formation, oxytocin secretion, paracrine, and autocrine regulation.
+Activins have a wide range of biological activities including mesoderm induction ^{6,7}, neural cell differentiation, bone remodeling, hematopoiesis, and reproductive physiology.
+Activins are involved in growth and differentiation of several tissues from different species. ^{2,3,7,8} This protein also plays a key role in the production and regulation of hormones such as FSH,

+LH, GnRH, and ACTH.
+Activin influences erythropoiesis and the potentiation of erythroid colony formation, oxytocin secretion, paracrine, and autocrine regulation.3

-Similar to other TGF- $\beta$ family members, activins exert their biological activities through the effects of the heterodimeric complex composed of two membrane spanning serine-threonine kinases designated type I and type II receptors.
+Similar to other TGF- β family members, activins exert their biological activities through the effects of the heterodimeric complex composed of two membrane spanning serine-threonine kinases designated type I and type II receptors.
 Activin type I and type II receptors are distinguished by the level of sequence homology of their kinase domains and other structural and functional features.
 To date, seven type I and five type II activin receptors have been cloned from mammals, including activin receptor IA, activin receptor IIA, activin receptor IIB.
 In addition, two splice variants of activin receptor IIB have been reported.
+9

 Type I activin receptors do not bind directly to activin but will associate with the type II receptor-activin complex and initiate signal transduction.
-Activin receptor IB is highly conserved and will also bind to form signaling complexes with the BMP-2/7-bound BMPR-II.
+10 Activin receptor IA is highly conserved and will also bind to form signaling complexes with the BMP-2/7-bound BMPR-II.